remap/ndn-pi/README.md

 The major components of this kit are:
 -	PyNDN: a Python implementation of NDN
--	nfd: the NDN Forwarding Daemon, which routes NDN traffic over IP
+-	nfd: the NDN Forwarding Daemon, which manages connections (faces)
+-   nrd: the NDN Routing Daemon, which routes interests and data
 -	ndn-config: a command-line utility for setting up new node types

 There are other libraries included for further exploration of NDN: